bioinfo-pf-curie/multiplex-imaging-analysis/README.md

 Usage:

 Mandatory arguments:
---images [file]                   Path to input images (multiple profiles can be specified with comma separated values) --markers [file]                  Path to markers file (one file per image, must be a csv file listing markers name and metadata about it, see docs for more information)
+--images [file]                   Path to input images directory --markers [file]                  Path to markers file (one file per image, must be a csv file listing markers name and metadata about it, see docs for more information)

 Skip options: All are false by default